kyle-laurentian/The-Game-Of-Sudoku/README.md

 - SudokuBoard.cpp
 - SudokuGame.h
 - SudokuGame.cpp

-- saved_game.txt
+Next create a file called saved_file.txt.

-  Ensure the saved_game.txt is in the file path for the VS code project
+Ensure the saved_game.txt is in the file path for the VS code project.

-Next you will need to download and install the SFML library for visual studio code The version we used was 2.6.2 and instructions can be found through this link: https://www.sfml-dev.org/tutorials/2.6/start-vc.php
+Next you will need to download and install the SFML library for visual studio code.
+The version we used was 2.6.2 and instructions can be found through this link: https://www.sfml-dev.org/tutorials/2.6/start-vc.php

-After downloading SFML's 2.6.2 version follow the guide instructions in order to implement it properly in microsft VS
+After downloading SFML's 2.6.2 version follow the guide instructions in order to implement it properly in microsft VS.

 The two key instructions are: